World Heritage Sites in China

 Longmen Grottoes

+The site has thousands of statues of Buddha carved in caves excavated from cliffs.
 The Longmen caves were carved by the Northern Wei after they moved from Yungang and you can see a lot of similarity.
 The Yungang group has more large deep caves than here which is comprised of many smaller niches with cat walks at various levels.
-There is a good view of the whole grouping from across the river that runs along the length of the caves.
+There is a great view of the whole grouping from across the river that runs along the length of the caves.

 Imperial Tombs of the Ming and Qing Dynasties